-- 7.1 Online safety is a safeguarding issue and we understand that children must be safeguarded from potentially harmful and inappropriate online material.
+Online safety is a safeguarding issue and we understand that children must be safeguarded from potentially harmful and inappropriate online material.
 Our whole school/college approach empowers us to protect and educate pupils/students and staff in their use of technology and establishes mechanisms to identify, intervene in and escalate any concerns where appropriate.
-The purpose of Internet use in our school/setting/college is to help raise educational standards, promote pupil achievement, and support the professional work of staff as well as enhance our management information and business administration. - 7.2 We consider the 4C areas of risk to inform our online safety policy and ensure this is a running and interrelated theme when developing other relevant policies and procedures. - 7.3 The Internet is an essential element in 21st century life for education, business and social interaction and we have a duty to provide children with quality access to it as part of their learning experience. - 7.4 Our policy on the use of children's personal mobile phones and smart technology is clearly outlined in our behaviour policy but in summary, we do not allow mobile phone use in school.
-Mobile phones are to be kept in pupils bags, switched off. - 7.4 We will ensure that appropriate filtering methods (without 'over-blocking') are in place to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
-Pupils computer use is monitored by Net DNA.
+The purpose of Internet use in our school/setting/college is to help raise educational standards, promote pupil achievement, and support the professional work of staff as well as enhance our management information and business administration.

+We consider the 4C areas of risk to inform our online safety policy and ensure this is a running and interrelated theme when developing other relevant policies and procedures.

+The Internet is an essential element in 21st century life for education, business and social interaction and we have a duty to provide children with quality access to it as part of their learning experience.

+Our policy on the use of children's personal mobile phones and smart technology is clearly outlined in our behaviour policy but in summary, we do not allow mobile phone use in school.
+Mobile phones are to be kept in pupils' bags, switched off.

+We will ensure that appropriate filtering methods (without 'over-blocking') are in place to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
+Pupils' computer use is monitored by Net DNA.
 Any concerns are flagged up to staff on this system, high level concerns will be reported on CPOMS and addressed by DSL /DDSL.
-Any instances of significant concern or immediate risk will be referred to partner agencies for consultation - 7.5 We use an appropriate level of security protection in order to safeguard our systems, staff and learners from evolving cyber-crime technologies and periodically review its effectiveness. - 7.5 We will encourage children to use Social Media safely, including opportunities for them to think and discuss the issues and to check their sources of information.
+Any instances of significant concern or immediate risk will be referred to partner agencies for consultation

+We use an appropriate level of security protection in order to safeguard our systems, staff and learners from evolving cyber-crime technologies and periodically review its effectiveness.

+We will encourage children to use social media safely, including opportunities for them to think and discuss the issues and to check their sources of information.

-- 7.7 We have separate acceptable use policies (AUPs) for both staff and children.
+We have separate acceptable use policies (AUPs) for both staff and children.
 This covers the use of all technologies and platforms used, both on and offsite.
-This is reflected in our staff code of conduct - 7.9 We work with parents to promote good practice in keeping children safe online, including to support their children learning at home.
-Describe if applicable eg workshops for parents and up to date information on website - 7.10 We ensure that all staff adhere to safe and responsible online behaviours when providing home learning and communicating with families.
-Describe your procedures. - 7.11 As technology, and the risks and harms associated with it, evolve and change rapidly, we will carry out an annual review of our approach to online safety supported by an annual risk assessment that considers and reflects the risks our children face.
+This is reflected in our staff code of conduct

+We work with parents to promote good practice in keeping children safe online, including to support their children learning at home.
+Describe if applicable e.g., workshops for parents and up to date information on website will carry out an annual review of our approach to online safety supported by an annual risk assessment that considers and reflects the risks our children face.
 (KCSiE Part 2, 134-147)